Playing through the pain: When an injured Kapil Dev conjured up the Melbourne Miracle in 1981

 “That catch of Allan Border which I took down the leg-side off Kapil’s bowling is one of the best catches of my cricketing career.
 Channel Nine used to start with my catch on their Classic Catches,” he added.

-Kapil Dev who still had not completely recovered from the injury, continued to torment the Australians.
+Dev who still had not completely recovered from the injury, continued to torment the Australians.
 The injury seemed to have no impact on his bowling.

 He then castled Rod Marsh and Lillee as India closed in on a historic victory.
-It was to be Dev who finished things off for India as trapped Jim Higgs lbw to bag a five-wicket haul.
-India bowled out Australia for just 83 to seal a 59-run victory.
+It was to be Dev who finished things off for India as he trapped Jim Higgs LBW to bag a five-wicket haul.
+India bowled Australia out for just 83 to seal a 59-run victory.

 Dev’s heroics despite suffering an injury gave India a famous victory in Australia.
 India had to wait for 22 more years to register another victory in a Test match in Australia, further highlighting the spirit and match-winning abilities of Kapil Dev.